Blinken: China is acting 'more aggressively abroad' | DW | 03.05.2021

 Ardern also said that some Indo-Pacific nations as well as Europe and other countries were facing this challenge.
 She said New Zealand and China "can not, do not, and will not" agree on certain things, but this need not define their relationship.
 China is New Zealandlargest trading partner.

-China has accused the Five Eyes alliance (including Australia, Britain, Canada and the US) of ganging up against them by issuing statements on Hong Kong and the treatment of ethnic Muslim Uyghurs in Xinjiang.
+China has accused the Five Eyes alliance (which includes New Zealand, Australia, Britain, Canada and the US) of ganging up against them by issuing statements on Hong Kong and the treatment of ethnic Muslim Uyghurs in Xinjiang.

 In another signal of trouble in the region, Australia will be reviewing the 99-year lease of a commercial and military port in Darwin to a Chinese firm, according to a report in the Sydney Morning Herald.
 The report comes less than two weeks since Australia nixed two small Belt and Road deals, prompting an outrage response from Beijing.